 Summer and grilling go hand-in-hand.
 But summer is also a prime time for food poisoning—the bacteria that cause foodborne illnesses multiply faster in warm weather and cooking outdoors poses more challenges for handling food safely.

-These six simple steps can help protect you, your family, and hungry guests from a nasty bout of food poisoning the next time you fire up the grill:
+These six simple tips can help protect you, your family, and hungry guests from a nasty bout of food poisoning the next time you fire up the grill:

 1. Start with a clean grill

 Always remove charred food from the grill before cooking.
 This reduces the risk that fresh foods will be exposed to bacteria.